 The Cape Gourmet Wine Trail can be requested and will be confirmed for groups of four or more (subject to availability).

 CAPE WINELANDS RIDING

-Minimum stay of 3 nights and longer stays are also possible.
+There is a minimum stay of 3 nights; longer stays are also possible.

 |Farm Accommodation||Klein Waterval||Angala Boutique Hotel|